History of male homosexuality: Antiquity

 Aristotle, in his Politics, dismissed Plato's ideas about abolishing homosexuality (2.4); he explains that barbarians like the Celts accorded it a special honour (2.6.6), while the Cretans used it to regulate the population (2.7.5).

-Little is known of female homosexuality in antiquity.
-Sappho, born on the island of Lesbos, was included by later classical Greek people in the canonical list of nine lyric poets.
-The adjectives deriving from her name and place of birth (sapphic and lesbian) came to be applied to female homosexuality beginning in the 19th century.
-Sappho's poetry centers on passion and love for various personages and both genders.
-The narrators of many of her poems speak of infatuations and love (sometimes requited, sometimes not) for various women, but descriptions of physical acts between women are few and subject to debate.
-There is no evidence that she ran an academy for girls.

-In ancient Rome, the young male body remained a focus of male sexual attention, but relationships were between older free men and slaves or freed youths who took the receptive role in sex.
+In ancient Rome, homosexual acts are documented.
+The kind of homosexuality seen often took the form of pederasty, where older free men took an active role and slaves or freed youths took a receptive role in sex.
+Passive homosexuality was often criticised or even ridiculed, with pederastic relations considered legitimate only when directed towards slaves.
 The Hellenophile emperor Hadrian is renowned for his relationship with Antinous.
 However, after the transition to Christianity, by 390 A.D., Emperor Theodosius I made homosexuality a legally punishable offense for the passive partner: "All persons who have the shameful custom of condemning a man's body, acting the part of a woman's to the sufferance of alien sex (for they appear not to be different from women), shall expiate a crime of this kind in avenging flames in the sight of the people."
 In 558, toward the end of his reign, Justinian expanded the proscription to the active partner as well, warning that such conduct can lead to the destruction of cities through the "wrath of God".
 Notwithstanding these regulations, taxes on brothels of boys available for homosexual sex continued to be collected until the end of the reign of Anastasius I in 518.

 The Middle Ages

-Through the medieval period, homosexuality was generally condemned and thought to be the moral of the story of Sodom and Gomorrah.
-Historians debate if there were any prominent homosexuals and bisexuals at this time, but it is argued that figures such as Edward II, Richard the Lionheart, Philip II Augustus, and William Rufus were engaged in same-sex relationships.
+Through the medieval period in Europe, homosexuality fell under the umbrella of "sodomy" -- any sexual act performed for pleasure, and not reproduction -- and was considered unnatural ("contra naturam") and sinful under the doctrine of the Catholic Church.

+There is evidence in songs and plays from this era that these same-sex acts did occur, but there was no sexual identity assigned.
+Like all sins, anyone was capable of giving into desire.
+Historian Hanne Blank described the term "sodomite" as "not an identity label but a rap sheet".

-Also during the medieval period, there were legal arrangements called adelphopoiesis ("brother-making") in the Eastern Mediterranean or affrèrement ("enbrotherment") in France that allowed two men to share living quarters and pool their resources, sharing "one bread, one wine, one purse."
+There were legal arrangements called adelphopoiesis ("brother-making") in the Eastern Mediterranean or affrèrement ("embrotherment") in France that allowed two men to share living quarters and pool their resources, sharing "one bread, one wine, one purse."
+During this time, "romantic friendship" was common, and may have included bed-sharing, non-sexual physical forms of intimacy, and passionate declarations of affection.
 Historians such as John Boswell and Allan A. Tulchin have argued that these arrangements amounted to an early form of same-sex marriage.
 This interpretation of these arrangements remains controversial.

+Historians debate if there were any prominent homosexuals and bisexuals at this time, but it is argued that figures such as Edward II, Richard the Lionheart, Philip II Augustus, and William Rufus were engaged in same-sex relationships.